Initz-Templates/FlavorFusion/README.md

 ## How To Use

-From your command line, clone and run :
+From your command line, clone and run FlavorFusion :

 ```bash
 # Clone this repository